 Golf can sometimes feel like a puzzle, with various clubs offering different options for different situations.
 If you’ve ever wondered about the differences between a 7 wood and a 9 wood, and when to use each, you’re in the right place.
-In this article, we’ll break down the key aspects of these clubs in simple language so you can make an informed decision on the course.

 Table of Contents